rafewenger/cse2122/lecture/syllabus.markdown

 This course is designed for individual work.

 All programming assignments are to be done by yourself.
-You may discuss labs or assignments with other students in the class but DO NOT LOOK AT ANYONE'S CODE OTHER THAN YOUR OWN.
+You may discuss programming assignments with other students in the class but DO NOT LOOK AT ANYONE'S CODE OTHER THAN YOUR OWN.
 Needless to say, you should not share or copy anyone else's code.